westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

-Audiobook version of [A People's History of the United States](https://www.audible.com/pd/A-Peoples-History-of-the-United-States-Audiobook/B0030H777E) it is 34 hrs and 8 mins long.
+[Audiobook version of A People's History of the United States](https://www.audible.com/pd/A-Peoples-History-of-the-United-States-Audiobook/B0030H777E) is 34 hrs and 8 mins long.

 Abridged version (8 hrs and 44 mins ) read by Matt Damon is here: [A People's History of the United States](https://www.audible.com/pd/A-Peoples-History-of-the-United-States-Audiobook/B002V5CKGE)